 Earn points for cash back and gift cards

 A piggy bank is fine for little kids, but once they get older a savings account is a great way to teach them how banking works.

 Make sure you find a bank that offers free accounts, without minimum balance requirements or hidden fees.
-You may even find a savings account that pays decent interest, especially if you look to credit unions or online banking.
+You may even find a high-yield savings account, especially if you look to credit unions or online banking.
 You'll likely be required to sign on as a co-owner of the account until your child is old enough to take complete control.